LCTyrell/CogRobotics_Resources/Courses.md

 ---
 **List of freely accessible online courses :**

+## Cognitive Robotics
+* [Cognitive Robotics](https://ocw.mit.edu/courses/aeronautics-and-astronautics/16-412j-cognitive-robotics-spring-2016) -MIT.
+This is a class about applying autonomy to real-world systems.
+The overarching theme uniting the many different topics in this course will center around programming a cognitive robotic.

 ## Robotics
 * [Underactuated Robotics](http://underactuated.mit.edu/underactuated.html) - MIT.
 Algorithms for Walking, Running, Swimming, Flying, and Manipulation.